anand-s-murali/cses/graph/sols.md

 Following up on our example, this code would create the roads (1,3) and (3,5).
 Again, please note that this solution is not unique.

 ## [Message Routes](https://cses.fi/problemset/task/1667)
-Give *n* computers labeled 1 through *n*, we need to determine if there is a path from computer 1 to computer *n*.
+Given *n* computers labeled 1 through *n*, we need to determine if there is a path from computer 1 to computer *n*.
 If such a path exists, we need to print out the shortest path.

 This is again nothing more than a simple Breadth-First Search.
 And, at the risk of contradicting myself, the code is provided below.
 In my solution, I keep track